iquyo/iquyo/README.md

 I'm Sam, currently studying CompSci in the United Kingdom.

 My expertise mostly consists of backend software development, I typically work on servers/APIs with Python or Javascript.
+I tend to explore other bits and pieces here and there so this is by no means my specialty.

 I do a little bit of game development when I find the spare time.